expo/expo/docs/pages/versions/unversioned/guides/customizing-webpack.md

 # Editing static files

 You can use `expo customize:web` to create a replacement `index.html`, `serve.json`, `favicon.ico`, etc...
 If you want to reset these files to their initial values simply run `expo customize:web --force` or `-f` for short.
-All of these files will be copied to the `web/` folder in your project.
+All of the files you select will be copied to a `web/` folder in your project's root directory.
 Think of this folder like `public/` in Create React App.
 We use "web" instead of "public" because Expo projects target more then just web.
 In React Native we similarly put non-agnostic project files in `/ios` and `/android` folders.

 Deleting any of these files will cause the CLI to fallback to the internal copies.